hohler/Mensa-Webservice/README.md

     }
 }
 ```
-The response contains the daily meal plan object in the content attribute.
+The response contains the daily menu plan in the content attribute.
-In the attribute menus we have a list of all menu objects.
-Besides that the mensa attribute stores the name of the canteen and the date attribute the date of the meal plan.
+In the attribute menus is a list of all available menus.

-If the daily meal plan information is not available you'll get the following response:
+If the daily menu plan is not available you'll receive the following response message:
 ```
 {
     "result": {